truher/all25/lib/src/main/java/org/team100/lib/trajectory/path/README.md

-# path
+# lib.trajectory.path

-The `lib.trajectory.path` package includes `Path100`, which describes a 2d holonomic path with a list of samples of a spline.
+This package includes `Path100`, which describes a 2d holonomic path with a list of samples of a spline.

 The `PathFactory` samples a spline so that the straight parts don't have too